How to leave a gift in your Will

 Has a charity made a difference to you or someone you care about?
 Or do you want to discover a new one that's fighting for a cause you're passionate about?

-Browse our catalogue of over 200 of the UK's favourite charities, and find out how you can support them.
+Browse our directory of over 200 of the UK's favourite charities, and find out why gifts in Wills are so important to them.